IkigaiLabsETH/yeet-or-jeet/README.md

   - Liquidity information
   - Price change percentages

+### Cielo API Integration (Beta)

+The application integrates with Cielo's API for wallet tracking and PnL analysis.
+Note that Berachain support is in beta and not yet listed in official documentation:

+- **Berachain Support** (Beta):
+  - Full support for activity labeling on:
+    - Kodiak Vaults (@KodiakFi)
+    - BEX (native DEX on Berachain)
+    - Infrared POL
+  - PnL tracking and wallet analysis
+  - Transaction history and portfolio management
+  > Note: Berachain support is currently in beta and may not be available in all API tiers

 ### DexScreener API (Fallback Data Source)

 The application also integrates with DexScreener's API as a fallback when GeckoTerminal data is unavailable: